huggingface/tokenizers/bindings/python-pipeline/README.md

 fixture under `data/fixtures/{lang,modalities}`, warmed up, median of N runs, single-thread per fixture plus one multi-thread sweep, ids verified equal before timing.
-CI runs it in the `python-bindings-bench` job of the Pipeline Benchmark workflow and posts the table to the run's step summary.
+CI runs it in the `python-bindings-bench` job of the Pipeline Benchmark workflow, posts the table to the run's step summary, and the report job renders it as a chart (`.github/scripts/render_python_bench.py`) appended to the benchmark section in the PR description, next to the Rust charts.